cssnr/noaa-weather-android/README.md

 </details>

-_Note: Until published on the play store, you may need to allow installation of apps from unknown sources._
+_Note: If installing directly, you may need to allow installation of apps from unknown sources.

-- Supports Android 8 (API 26) 2017 +

-Downloading and Installing the [apk](https://github.com/cssnr/noaa-weather-android/releases/latest/download/app-release.apk) should take you to the settings area to allow installation if not already enabled.
-For more information, see [Release through a website](https://developer.android.com/studio/publish#publishing-website).
+For more information, see [Release through a website](https://developer.android.com/studio/publish#publishing-website)._

 <details><summary>View Manual Steps to Install from Unknown Sources</summary>

+Note: Downloading and Installing the [apk](https://github.com/cssnr/noaa-weather-android/releases/latest/download/app-release.apk) should take you to the settings area to allow installation if not already enabled.
+Otherwise:

 1. Go to your device settings.
 2. Search for "Install unknown apps" or similar.